 Investment returns are calculated using the investment industry standard of four year rolling averages with information on returns provided by third party professional measurement services.
-RBC Investor Services measures the Balanced Income Fund and the Balanced Growth Fund and the BC Investment Management Corporation measures the Premium Money Market Fund.
+RBC Investor and Treasury Services measures the Balanced Income Fund and the Balanced Growth Fund and the BC Investment Management Corporation measures the Premium Money Market Fund.

-This improves quality of life for clients by prudently managing their financial resources with professional investment management to ensure their resources are maximized to meet their needs.
-In 2014-2015, investment returns for all three pooled funds exceeded the established benchmarks.
+Professional investment management improves quality of life for clients by prudently managing their financial resources to ensure their resources are maximized to meet their needs.
+In 2015-2016, investment returns for all three pooled funds exceeded the established benchmarks.
 Details are recorded in the accompanying tables.